haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 ### To read config, use [spf13/viper](https://github.com/spf13/viper)

 Only init config in main or cmd layer.
-Do not use `viper.Get...` in business layer or inside business layer.
+Do not use `viper.Get...` in inside layer.

 Why?